Our Year in Action

 We were thrilled to host an insightful discussion on the “Role of Policy in Supporting Circular Fashion” with the Ethical Fashion Working Group at SIPA and Earth Networks’ Fashion, Energy, and Climate at Columbia Climate School.
 Amy Myers Jaffe, a distinguished leader in energy, climate policy, and sustainability, shared her expertise on the policy drivers shaping the future of sustainable fashion.
 As Co-Chair of CGEP’s Women in Energy Steering Committee and Director of the Energy, Climate Justice, and Sustainability Lab at NYU, Jaffe brought invaluable insights from her extensive experience in academia and policy advisory roles.

-• September 2024
+September 2024

 Renewing Fashion: Clean Energy and Circular Economy

 This event brought together leading voices driving fashion’s clean and circular transition to address these pressing issues.
 The panel explored how to phase out fossil fuels, curb oversupply, scale textile-to-textile recycling, align global goals with local policies, and finance the industry’s transformation.
 Speakers also shared best practices and strategies for creating a sustainable, net-positive future for fashion.
+The discussion tackled key questions such as the role of clean energy in circularity, the most effective strategies to scale fabric recycling, approaches to reduce oversupply through design and behavior change, and the financing mechanisms needed to support this transition.

 Speakers included: